okteto/blog-proposals/adding-a-database-to-your-app-using-okteto-stack.md

 ## Redeploying to Okteto

 Okteto eases the stress of deployment and subsequent redeployment by allowing us update and upgrade existing applications from the stack file.
-Include another service for mongodb in your stack file:
+In the previous post, we created a okteto stack manifest to deploy our fastAPI service.
+We are now going to update it also include a mongodb service:

 ```yaml
   mongodb: